New Look swings to loss amid torrid trading on the high street

 The business was hit with a £34.2 million one-off cost, which included an exceptional charge from stock clearances.

-The company said on Tuesday that the CVA would allow the business to save £40 million.
+The company said on Tuesday the CVA would allow the business to save £40 million.

+Mr McGeorge said: “At the end of the day for a business to survive it has to have a good brand and be run properly.
+A CVA alone is not going to save a business.”

 The poor trading news from New Look comes after House of Fraser proposed a CVA, saying it intended to shut 31 stores, putting 6,000 jobs at risk.